MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-School-Houses/instructions.md

 age: 13
 ```

-c)	Add a new record to the Pupil table.
+23. Add a new record to the Pupil table.
 The details are:

 ```
 id: 20-2111447